Generation effect: Procedural account

-Multifactor transfer-appropriate processing account
+Multi factor transfer-appropriate processing account

-According to the multifactor transfer-appropriate processing account, the generation task forces participants to focus their processing on the type of information needed to solve the generation task.
+According to the multi factor transfer-appropriate processing account, the generation task forces participants to focus their processing on the type of information needed to solve the generation task.
 When a later test is sensitive to the same type of information, a generation effect occurs.
 However, when there is not a match between the type of information processed to solve the generation task and the type of information needed to do well on a later test, the generation effect does not occur.
 For example, a participant that is required to generate same-category targets from distinctive semantic cues (e.g., PURR-C_T, SADDLE-H_RS_) is likely to notice similarities between the targets (e.g., they are all animals).
 This type of manipulation would promote whole-list relational processing, which may enhance generation performance on a free recall test.
 Other manipulations can emphasize cue-target processing, thus helping generation performance on cued recall tests.

 It has been found that the generation effect was invariable across the different types of memory encoding.